sal55/langs/pclang/readme.md

 * To provide a near-100% complete reference implementation (barring callback issues, but those are application-related)
 * Easier to provide coverage of M language features, and easier to add more enhancements

+It also opens up new possibilities for debugging and profiling, although debugging would need extra links to the original HLL source.

 ### The PCC Project

 This turns PCL code into register-based x64 native code.
 I have done this before, but it got extremely messy.
 This revised PCL has one important difference: I use opcode names based on `load` and `store` instead of `push` and `pop`.
 This removes much of the confusion with x64's hardware stack, which in the new backend will be little used, only for ABI conformance.